nevadascout/impact-server/README.md

 # impact-server

 Server files for Arma 3 Impact.
-Don't include basic non-isolated zombie files, look for them in Dev branch.
+Don't include basic non-isolated zombie files, these can be found in Dev branch.